melvic-ybanez/ecena/README.md

 $ ecena < spheres.json
 ```

+This will generate a scene that is a subset of the one in the image above, containing only the three big spheres and the plane (and with the right sphere transformed differently).
+The file will be in PPM format, which you can open using any viewing tool that supports PPMs.

-Depending on how complicated the scene you want to render is, you might find it more convenient to use a more expressive language, like Python.
-Using Python will allow you to assign
+The whole example scene above corresponds to a code much more complicated that it would be more convenient to write it in a more expressive language, like Python.
+In fact, that's what I did.
+Here's the [Python script](https://github.com/melvic-ybanez/ecena/blob/main/examples/esena.py) that does that.
-names to your numerical values, remove duplication via abstractions and various language constructs, and use more readable forms of expressions.

-We'll use Python to render the whole scene above.
-In fact, this repo already contains the example code at _examples/esena.py_.

-An easy way to input a Python script is to use the pipe operator:
+You can pass it to Ecena using the pipe operator:

 ```
 $ python3 ./examples/esena.py | ecena
 ```

-No, the name of the file isn't a typo.
+Note that the name of the file isn't a typo.
 It's the same name as the project Ecena is based on.

 ---

 Primary resource for the Ray Tracer: [The Ray Tracer Challenge](http://raytracerchallenge.com/).
 This book